Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     - Web AV Set Name: **webAVSet**

-  **Note: Complete rest of this custom deployment form's required filed**
+    > **Note**: Complete the rest of this custom deployment form's required fields.

 11. Once completed, choose the **I agree to the terms and conditions stated above,** and then followed by **Purchase**

 12. This deployment should take about 25-30 minutes.
 The servers will take some time to check in with Azure Automation and configure the CloudShop application.

-    > **Note**: Wait for the Deployment to successfully complete prior to moving on to the next steps.
+    > **Note**: Wait for the Deployment to successfully complete before to moving on to the next steps.

 13. Now that the servers are built, and the deployment is complete, let's verify the servers are up and running properly...